 Having spent his first few years working in-house in the public law and commercial litigation departments of a national public law firm, Matthew is well placed to advise from the outset on all forms of civil litigation in the education sector.
-He has a particular interest in claims brought by students against higher education institutions and has been involved in a variety of such claims to date including:
+An example of the claims Matthew has been instructed in recently include:

-- Re: GY – claim for breach of contract and/or negligence against the country’s leading higher education institution for a failure to remove the student from a PhD course when it became clear she could not succeed.
+- GY v University of O – claim for breach of contract and/or negligence against the country’s leading higher education institution for a failure to remove the student from a PhD course when it became clear she could not succeed.

-- Re: MK – claim for negligence against a medical school for how it conducted a fitness to practise process, resulting in a six figure settlement for lost earnings.
+- MK v K College – claim for negligence against a medical school for how it conducted a fitness to practise process, resulting in a six figure settlement for lost earnings.

-- Re: AS – claim for breach of contract against a London college for failing to appropriately deal with bullying.
+- AS v K College – claim for breach of contract against a London college for failing to appropriately deal with bullying.

-- Re: JH – defending a claim for unpaid university fees.
+- O University v JH – defending a claim for unpaid university fees.

 - Re: CN – claim against an independent school for breach of contract and breach of the Equality Act 2010 in how it handled the exclusion of a child resulting in a five figure settlement.